-On the road to homeownership, your clients will work with a number of homebuying professionals, each with his or her unique and important role.
+On the road to homeownership, your clients will work with several homebuying professionals, each with their unique and vital role.

 Let's continue the module by meeting the entire team.
 Then, to complete the remaining steps in the homebuying process, we'll take a more in-depth look at what clients can expect when working with these team members.